Sherm Lollar

 John Sherman Lollar Jr. (August 23, 1924 – September 24, 1977) was an American professional baseball player and coach.
-He played for 18 seasons as a catcher in Major League Baseball (MLB) for the Cleveland Indians (1946), New York Yankees (1947–1948), St. Louis Browns (1949–1951), and Chicago White Sox (1952–1963).
+He played in Major League Baseball as a catcher from 1946 to 1963, most prominently as a member of the Chicago White Sox where he was a perennial All-Star player and was an integral member of the 1959 American League pennant-winning team.

-Although Lollar was often overshadowed by his contemporary, New York Yankee catcher Yogi Berra, he was considered to be one of the best catchers in the major leagues during the 1950s.
-Lollar was an American League All-Star for seven seasons.
-In 1957, he received the first Rawlings Gold Glove Award for the catcher position in Major League Baseball.
+Although he was often overshadowed by his contemporary, New York Yankee catcher Yogi Berra, Lollar was considered to be one of the best catchers in the major leagues during the 1950s.
+Lollar began his career playing for the Cleveland Indians, New York Yankees, and the St. Louis Browns where he earned his first All-Star berth however, he blossomed as a player while with the White Sox.
+He was an American League All-Star for seven seasons.
+In 1957, Lollar received the first Rawlings Gold Glove Award for the catcher position in Major League Baseball.

-He was a coach in the major leagues and managed at the minor league level after his MLB playing career ended.
+Lollar became a coach in the major leagues and managed at the minor league level after his MLB playing career ended.
 He was chosen for the Chicago White Sox All-Century Team on September 30, 2000.

 Biography

 Lollar was born in Durham, Arkansas in the rural Ozark mountains.
 He was a batboy for the Fayetteville, Arkansas Class D minor league team in the Arkansas–Missouri League in the 1930s.
 In 1943 Lollar was signed as an 18-year-old by the Baltimore Orioles, which then was a minor league franchise in the International League.
 In 1945 he hit 34 home runs and led the International League with a .364 batting average, winning the league's Most Valuable Player award.
 Baltimore had a working agreement with the Cleveland Indians, and sold Lollar to the Indians after the 1945 season.